-Mexico can’t sell presidential jet, a Boeing Dreamliner, tries odd sales pitches
+Mexico can’t sell presidential jet, tries odd sales pitches

 Many of the planes to auctioned off in later rounds belonged to the Attorney General’s Office, raising the question of whether the sales could threaten key governmental tasks like law enforcement in drug detection and eradication programs.

 López Obrador said there would still be enough aircraft to carry out needed tasks in disasters and emergencies.
+“The only planes that will remain are those used for security, those used by the army and navy … for public service: air ambulances, firefighting planes, public safety, civil defense, but not for transporting officials,” he said.

 But despite his distaste for high living, it is precisely as a business perk that the president hopes to sell off the presidential jet.
 López Obrador proudly showed off a brochure he had drawn up in a somewhat desperate-sounding sales pitch for the craft.